suzanneForde/ArcGIS_Python_Class/pythonProject/Toolbox_Final/README.md

 # ArcGIS Toolbox (Final Assignment)

-This Python Toolbox contains three geoprocessing tools designed to perform common operations on spatial data using ArcPy.
+This Python Toolbox consists of three geoprocessing tools designed for common operations on spatial data using ArcPy.
 Each tool serves a specific purpose and can be used individually or as part of a larger workflow.

 ## Tools

-### 1. Shapefile Renamer Tool
+### 1. Field Lister Tool

-The Shapefile Renamer Tool allows you to rename a shapefile to a new name of your choice.
-This tool is useful for organizing and managing spatial datasets within a GIS environment.
+The Field Lister Tool lists the fields of a shapefile, providing users with insights into the attribute structure of their spatial data.

 #### Usage

-- **Input Shapefile**: Select the shapefile you want to rename.
-- **New Name**: Specify the new name for the shapefile.

-### 2. Area Calculator Tool

-The Area Calculator Tool calculates the total area of features in a feature class and allows you to specify the output unit (square meters, acres, or square feet).
-This tool is handy for estimating land area or analyzing spatial data.

-#### Usage

-- **Input Feature**: Choose the feature class for which you want to calculate the area.
+- **Input Shapefile**: Select the shapefile for which you want to list the fields.
-- **Output Unit**: Select the desired unit for the calculated area (square meters, acres, or square feet).

-### 3. Buffer Tool
+### 2. Buffer Tool

 The Buffer Tool creates a buffer around features in a feature class based on a specified buffer distance.
 Buffers are commonly used in spatial analysis to analyze proximity or create visual representations of spatial relationships.